avijit90/canvas-app/README.md

 - Java 8
 - Spring 5.1.5: Dependency Injection
 - Mockito + JUnit : unit testing
-- Log4j : Logging errors to output file
+- Log4j : Logging errors to output file located at ./logs/canvas-app.log
 - Maven : build tool

 # Valid Inputs
 - __C w h__ : Should create a new canvas of width w and height h.
 - __L x1 y1 x2 y2__ : Should create a new line from _(x1,y1)_ to _(x2,y2)_.
 Currently only horizontal or vertical lines are - supported.
 Horizontal and vertical lines will be drawn using the 'x' character.
 - __R x1 y1 x2 y2__ : Should create a new rectangle, whose upper left corner is _(x1,y1)_ and lower right corner is _(x2,y2)_.
 Horizontal and vertical lines will be drawn using the 'x' character.